taylorbryant/jekyll-starter-tailwind/README.md

 * `bundle install` to install Ruby gems
 * `npm install` to install npm packages
 * `gulp` to run the default Gulp task

+Need to inline your CSS?
+Check out the [inline style version](https://github.com/taylorbryant/tailwind-jekyll-inline) of this starter kit.